Conversational AI vs Chatbots: Which one fits you?

 • Conversational AI vs. Chatbot

-Conversational AI and AI chatbots are two concepts that can complement each other in a technical solution.
+Chatbot vs conversational AI are two concepts that can complement each other in a technical solution.
 As stated in the previous paragraphs, conversational AI is a natural language simulation tool.
 In turn, a bot is a way to interact with a human.
 Bots may not include AI.
 But conversational AI powers chatbots.
-Therefore here the ML part remembers what you said to the bot, and the NLP part understands the purpose of the messages and generates the necessary answer.
+Therefore, here the ML part remembers what you said to the bot, and the natural language processing services help companies understand the purpose of the messages and generate the necessary answer.

 • How Do You Create an AI Chatbot?